magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 #### Test object {#test-object}

 A test object is an object that you are going to test.
-All test actions will be performed under this object.
+Most of the test actions will be performed under this object.
-The test object is represented in a [fixture][].
+The test object is represented by a [fixture][].
 The fixture defines properties of an object.

 #### Test data {#test-data}